-QR Code or a Quick response code is the trademark name for 2-dimensional barcodes.
-The Denso Corporation of Japan invented QR codes in 1994 as a way of overcoming the limitations of barcodes.
+QR Code or Quick Response Code is the trademark name for 2-dimensional barcodes.
+The Denso Corporation of Japan invented QR Codes in 1994 as a way of overcoming the limitations of barcodes.

 1. Taco Bell makes QR Codes edible

-Taco Bell has been incorporating QR codes as part of their promotional campaigns for quite a few years now.
-When Taco Bell launched its ‘Doritos Locos Tacos’ back in 2012, it placed QR codes on all Taco holster packages as a way of creating customer engagement.
+Taco Bell has been incorporating QR Codes as part of their promotional campaigns for quite a few years now.
+When Taco Bell launched its ‘Doritos Locos Tacos’ back in 2012, it placed QR Codes on all Taco holster packages as a way of creating customer engagement.

-Another instant where Taco Bell nailed the usage of QR codes was when they created QR codes that looked like a design made out of lemons.
+Another instant where Taco Bell nailed the usage of QR Codes was when they created QR Codes that looked like a design made out of lemons.
 Taco Bell placed these innovative QR Codes in their print ads published with US Weekly and People.
 The campaign was an initiative for the promotion of ‘Taco Bell Cantinas,’ which was the restaurant’s attempt at serving a Gourmet menu.

-2. Nissan increases mobile engagement with QR codes
+2. Nissan increases mobile engagement with QR Codes

-Nissan launched another interesting QR code initiative for mobile engagement by placing QR codes on vehicle window stickers for the entire product line up in 2012.
-These QR codes led users to complete product related information such as the key features, product overview videos, accessories that come along with the vehicle to name a few.
+Nissan launched another interesting QR Code initiative for mobile engagement by placing QR Codes on vehicle window stickers for the entire product line up in 2012.
+These QR Codes led users to complete product related information such as the key features, product overview videos, accessories that come along with the vehicle to name a few.

-3. General Motors replaces SPID labels with QR codes
+3. General Motors replaces SPID labels with QR Codes

-General Motors, one of the world’s largest automobile manufacturers is no stranger to the benefits of QR codes.
-GM decided to add QR code stickers on its Chevrolet brand of cars.
-The automotive giant is aiming to increase the demand for its products by increasing customer engagement through QR codes.
+General Motors, one of the world’s largest automobile manufacturers is no stranger to the benefits of QR Codes.
+GM decided to add QR Code stickers on its Chevrolet brand of cars.
+The automotive giant is aiming to increase the demand for its products by increasing customer engagement through QR Codes.

-The manufacturer also decided to replace the Service Parts Identification (SPID) label on the vehicle parts with QR codes to serve as a more reliable way of accessing critical information.
+The manufacturer also decided to replace the Service Parts Identification (SPID) label on the vehicle parts with QR Codes to serve as a more reliable way of accessing critical information.

-4. L’Oreal engages customers on the go with QR codes
+4. L’Oreal engages customers on the go with QR Codes

-L’Oreal partnered with Glamour and used QR codes inside taxis to capture customers stuck in traffic.
-The campaign promoted the range of Lancôme and Yves Saint Laurent product lines by linking QR code campaigns to videos about how to use the products and redirecting to the store page.
+L’Oreal partnered with Glamour and used QR Codes inside taxis to capture customers stuck in traffic.
+The campaign promoted the range of Lancôme and Yves Saint Laurent product lines by linking QR Code campaigns to videos about how to use the products and redirecting to the store page.
 The campaign helped L’Oreal increase its app downloads by 80%.

 5. Tesco making virtual stores a reality with QR Codes

-The UK based retail giant Tesco first created virtual stores in South Korea, as a simple ‘Shop on the Go’ solution for customers with long working hours.
+The UK-based retail giant Tesco first created virtual stores in South Korea, as a simple ‘Shop on the Go’ solution for customers with long working hours.
 This initiative of Tesco proved to be an effective strategy for them to regain the customers they had lost in South Korea as a result of their busy schedules.